Ishioka, Ibaraki: Demographics

 Per Japanese census data, the population of Ishioka peaked around the year 2000 and has declined since.

 History

 During the Nara period, the provincial capital of Hitachi Province was located in what is now part of the city of Ishioka.
 The area was known as Hitachi-Fuchū (常陸府中), or simply as “Fuchū” for most of history and developed as a castle town during the Edo period for Hitachi-Fuchū Domain.
 The domain was renamed “Ishioka Domain” in 1869.
 With the establishment of the modern municipalities system on April 1, 1889 after the Meiji restoration, the town of Ishioka was created.
-Much of the town was destroyed in a fire of March 14, 1929.
+Much of the town was destroyed in a fire on March 14, 1929.

 Ishioka was raised to city status on February 11, 1954.
 The new city annexed the neighboring villages of Mi and Sekigawa on December 1, 1954.
 On October 1, 2005, the town of Yasato (from Niihari District) was merged into Ishioka.